GLorenzo679/posit-nn-fault-injection/README.md

---net-level                 #Index in the net where apply faults --low-index                 #To set minimum index to start to apply fault on the weight --high-index                #To set maximum index to finish to apply fault on the weight
+--net-level                 #Index in the net where apply faults --low-index                 #To set minimum index to start to apply fault on the weight --high-index                #To set maximum index to finish to apply fault on the weight --name-output               #To set name of the output file
 ```

 To watch more details and its default value you can run the command: